 - Actuarial value (AV)

 - Actuarial value is the percentage of medical expenses covered by the insurance plan.
-Health Marketplaces will carry plans with different actuarial values: from the lowest 60% (“Bronze”) to highest 90% (“Platinum”).
+Health Marketplaces will carry plans with different actuarial values: from the lowest 60% (“Bronze”) to the highest 90% (“Platinum”).
 The higher the actuarial value, the higher is the premium and the less out-of-pocket costs.

 Charging consumers a higher premium based on health status or gender is prohibited.

 Essential Health Benefits (EHB)

 Extension of Dependent Coverage